OliverWisn/data_visualization/README.md

 the plotly package, where we checked what will happen when we roll the dice in many different ways.
 The next visualization I made was a plot of temperature changes during the day in two places in the USA.
-I am currently working on the visualizing of earthquake data from the JSON file.
+In the directory earthquake I made the visualizing of earthquake data from the JSON file.

 ## Version:
 - The version of the code only with the simple line plot has tag 1.0.